-As rail service is restored following its temporary suspension, the J Church was chosen to remain out of the Muni Metro subway because of surface-level route constraints which limit the line to one car trains.
-By turning back the J Church before it enters the subway we will ensure that more two-car and three-car trains are able to maximize the capacity of our subway system.
+The J Church, which was suspended along with all other Muni Metro lines at the beginning of the COVID-19 pandemic, returned on December 19, 2020 as a surface-only route.
+As rail service was restored following its temporary suspension, the J Church was chosen to remain out of the Muni Metro subway because of surface-level route constraints which limit the line to one car trains.
+By turning back the J Church before it enters the subway we ensure that two-car trains are able to maximize the capacity of our subway system.
 In addition, traveling a shorter surface route saves travel time for the J Church, allowing for increased frequency and capacity.
-This helps support social distancing on-board.

-Duboce Avenue now serves as the final inbound stop for the temporary J Church surface-only route.
+The platform on the east side of Church Street south of Duboce Avenue now serves as the final inbound stop for the temporary J Church surface-only route.
 To support this: